 The WIA programs operate on the principles of women teaching and mentoring women.
-Women teaching women in both informal and classroom settings allows for the use of edcuational approaches that help women feel comfortable and learn at a different rates.
+Women teaching women in both informal and classroom settings allows for the use of educational approaches that help women feel comfortable and learn at different rates.
 Women openly ask questions and speak up in discussions.
-They share experiences and are able to problem solve together.
+They share experiences and are able to problem-solve together.
 However, the value of women teachers goes beyond learning styles and comfort.
 Having women as teachers and mentors helps each participant gain confidence that she can accomplish her goals and make a difference, despite the many obstacles she may face!

 Women's Work Group in Kabul, Afghanistan